Language Mixers IV: Text Compression and Memory Models

 Why would this occur?
 One hypothesis is that large-embedding models simply form trivial autoencodings that are easy to train and that this is assisted by the architectural modifications we have explored above, whereas it is impossible for small-embedding models to form trivial autoencodings.
 What is signified by a ‘trivial’ autoencoding is one in which the information from input token indices are passed to the output (or at least decoder) such that nothing is actually learned about the actual data distribution (educational text or mathematical text in this case).

-Testing for this specific trivial encoding is not difficult, but one could imagine many other forms of trivial autoencoding such that it is difficult to directly test for all such encodings.
-Happily there is a somewhat indirect way one can test for all trivial autoencodings as they are defined above: we can observe the loss (compression) for the model in question first on tokens that are drawn from a uniform random distribution and compare this to in-distribution loss.
+Testing for this one specific trivial encoding is not difficult, but one could imagine many other forms of equally distribution-free autoencoding such that it is difficult to directly test for all such encodings.
+Happily there is a somewhat direct way one can test for all trivial autoencodings as they are defined above: we can observe the loss (compression) for the model in question first on tokens that are drawn from a uniform random distribution and compare this to in-distribution loss.
 If nothing is learned about the actual data distribution, these values will be approximately equivalent.

 Generating a uniform distribution on all possible tokens of a tokenizer is fairly straightforward: we can just check the size of an input and reassign the input as a tensor of random integers of the same shape.